Spin loop-current textures in Hubbard models: Summary

 In conclusion, we have found the conditions under which the sLC textures are developed in each of the three systems (i)--(iii).
 Our results clearly demonstrate that quantum many-body effects can induce local spin current in the ground state.
 It is interesting to explore whether the sLC textures can lead to the development of spintronics in strongly correlated electron systems.
 Finally, we note that the ground states with only short-ranged cLC correlations have been found in all three systems (i)--(iii).
+Namely, the expectation value of the charge current away from the bond with the pinning field is nearly zero.